thorian93/ansible-role-common/README.md

     common_stage_users_present: []
     common_role_users_present: []

 Users can be defined on several levels.
-This roles defines five levels based on my experience.
+This role defines five levels based on my personal experience.
 All above variables will be concatenated so every system gets the exact users intended for it.
+The variables are intended to be used in the above shown order.
+So for global users that should be present on any machine in your inventory you want to use `common_global_users_present` while the other stages can be used as seen fit.
 The commented block shows the currently available values to be configured for a user.

     common_optional_apps_install: false